lnemsick-simp/pupmod-simp-nfs/README.md

 #### NFSv4 stunnel, multiple NFS servers

 In this scenario, we will consider a site with two NFS servers.
-The examples shown can be extrapolated to any number of NFS servers.
+The example shown can be extrapolated to any number of NFS servers.

 ##### Server 1 export with stunnel